RedAlex/esx_autopaybills/README.md

 # Esx Auto Pay Bills

-This ressource will check all morning if police/ambulance bills are unpay.
-If you have a bill, 10% of your bank account money are remove to be pay in the bill.
-You can also activate society gouv invest.
+This resource will check every morning if police/ambulance bills are unpaid.
+If you have a bill, 10% of your bank account money is withdrawn to pay the the bill.
+You can also activate a government grant.

 # Installation
 1. Download the .Zip from this repository.